hkrickybjjdev/digital-sales-monorepo/docs/architecture.md

 - Separation of read and write paths
 - Asynchronous processing for non-critical operations
 - Optimized database access patterns for high-traffic periods
+- **Selective Extraction Strategy**: Design modules to be extractable into separate workers if specific components need independent scaling

 ## Monitoring and Observability